jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 has a prior claim to—the whole situation became absolutely clear.
 She had gone off with a man, and the man was either a lover or was a previous husband—the

-### ADVENTURE X. THE ADVENTURE OF THE NOBLE BACHELOR 163

 chances being in favour of the latter.”
 “And how in the world did you find them?”
 “It might have been difficult, but friend Lestrade held information in his hands